Professional Reviews

 Tim Mocan Tim Mocan

-• 🥇 Private Internet Access: PIA MACE is a feature that blocks ads, trackers, and malware, allowing ad-heavy pages to load fast and preventing users from visiting malicious sites.
-It’s easy to use and included on most major platforms.
-Private Internet Access also maintains very fast speeds, comes with top-of-the-line privacy and security features, allows unlimited connections, offers cheap plans, and has a 30-day money-back guarantee.
+• 🥇 Private Internet Access: It has an excellent ad blocker, PIA MACE, that’s easy to use and is included on most major platforms.
+It also blocks ad trackers and malicious sites, offers very fast speeds, comes with top-of-the-line privacy and security features, and has a 30-day money-back guarantee.

 I hate ads as much as anyone else — they get in the way of your entertainment, make web pages load slower, and also compromise your privacy.